xpack-dev-tools/docus-mock-xpack/docusaurus/docs/support.md

-If you are convinced that you identified a bug related to the binary distribution, not Ninja itself (if you have doubts, use the GitHub Discussions), or you have a pertinent suggestion how to enhance the **xPack Ninja Build** distribution, register a **New Issue** in the GitHub [Issues](https://github.com/xpack-dev-tools/ninja-build-xpack/issues/) tracker.
+If you are convinced that you identified a bug related to the binary distribution, not Ninja itself (if you have doubts, use the GitHub Discussions), or you have a pertinent suggestion how to enhance the **xPack Docus Mock** distribution, register a **New Issue** in the GitHub [Issues](https://github.com/xpack-dev-tools/ninja-build-xpack/issues/) tracker.